Julie Lake

 Julie Lake is an American actress, best known for playing inmate Angie Rice on Orange is the New Black, for which she is a two-time winner of the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Comedy Series.

 Early life and education

-While Lake was in Grad School, she dated a fellow actor named Robert Stephan.
 A native of Palo Alto, California, Lake attended Yale University, where she majored in theater.

 Career

 Lake acted in theatrical plays in New York City for several years, including with Nick Jones.
 When Jones was hired to be a writer for Orange is the New Black, Jones suggested that Lake audition for the part of Angie Rice.
 Lake auditioned, and she got the part.

 Lake and Shirin Najafi created a web series called George and Julie, which is about a struggling actress in Hollywood who seeks advice from her cat George who degrades her.
 Lake and Najafi also created a web series called Mental, which is about two friends and their anxiety and mental instability.